CPHS/OPHS Glossary of Terms

 Data that has been stripped of all elements (including but not limited

-might enable a reasonably informed and determined person to deduce
+enable a reasonably informed and determined person to deduce the identity

 De-identified Data (under HIPAA):